-In the fast-paced world of startup funding, one method has risen into popularity for early stage companies looking to raise capital without the immediate burden of valuation negotiations — convertible notes.
+In the fast-paced world of startup funding, one method has become increasingly popular for early-stage companies looking to raise capital quickly — convertible notes.

-This comprehensive guide dives into the world of convertible notes, providing a thorough understanding of how they work, their benefits, and how to use them.
+This comprehensive guide breaks down everything you need to know about convertible notes: how they work, why they're useful, and how to actually use them.
 Let's get started!

 Convertible notes, explained